 Here’s an example.
 You are dealt suited A-J. So, we start with 10 and then add 2 as they’re suited, taking us to 12.
 We then deduct 2 points, as there’s a two-card gap, bringing us back down to 10, which is where the score stays, as one card is higher than a queen.

-Using this formula is great for newer players, who are looking to work out whether their hand is worth playing.
-Quite simply, the higher the score, the better the starting hand is.
-We’d say that any score of 10 or higher represents a reasonable starting hand.
-Premium hands are those scoring 14 or more.
+This formula is useful for newer players who want a quick way to judge whether a hand is worth playing.
+The higher the score, the better the starting hand is.
+As a rough guide, a score of 10 or higher can be playable in the right spot.
+Premium hands usually score 14 or more.

 A preflop raise is a raise made before the flop has been seen.
 Therefore, it’s made without having too much of an idea about the cards other players are holding.
 It is generally seen as a strong play, mainly used by those with strong starting hands.